Deci-AI/super-gradients/documentation/source/configuration_files.md

-# Configuration files and Recipes
+# Configuration Files and Recipes
 SuperGradients supports [YAML](https://en.wikipedia.org/wiki/YAML) formatted configuration files.
 These files can contain training hyper-parameters, architecture parameters, datasets parameters and any other parameters required by the training process.
 These parameters will be consumed as dictionaries or as function arguments by different parts of SuperGradients.